 How does gamification work?

 Gamification is a derivative of game design.
-It's important that players remain engaged and don't lose interest – their interest should instead be aroused through gamification.
-Put simply, those who play usually have fun and even lose track of time.
-Koster goes deeper into this topic in his book "Theory of Fun for Game Design".
+It is important that players remain engaged and do not lose interest - and that their interest is aroused through gamification.
+Simply put, those who play usually have fun doing it and even forget about the time.
+Raph Koster goes deeper into this topic in his book "Theory of Fun for Game Design".

 The goal of gamification is simple: to present processes in a way that makes them fun to perform and motivates your users to continue.
 Or at least arouse some kind of curiosity in them.
 Note, however, that it is usually not useful to keep your target group busy for hours.